 Once you reach the ridge, the hike is more level and you begin to catch glimpses of the view.
 Fight the urge to climb through the bush for a look; amazing views are just up ahead.
 You'll know you've reached the White Rocks Overlook when you see wooden fenced paths to your left.

 Elevation at the White Rocks High Point is 1311 feet, but we felt on top of the world with the beautiful hills of the Virginia Piedmont rolling west to the Blue Ridge Mountains.
-There is plenty of room to spread out, even if you visit on a busy weekend.

 We descended on the yellow Hickory Trail, which was a steep but enjoyable wooded trail that borders the Catlett's Branch stream.
 At post 7 we connected to the blue Bull Run Ridge Trail for the return to the parking lot.